Limits of the non-Hermitian description of decay models: Model and results

+to characterize whether the evolution of $\rho_N(t)$ is (when $ \mathcal{R}=0$) or is not (when $ \mathcal{R}>0$) non-Hermitian.
+The considered time interval $0 \le t \le 4\pi/A$ is sufficient to verify which parameter regions of Figure \ref{fig:1abdce} definitely have mixing, $\mathcal{R}>0$.
+However, in and by itself, it does not exclude the possibility that either the weak and/or the singular limits might show mixing at some later $t>4 \pi/A$.
+Nevertheless, we believe this to be unlikely: The weak coupling limit definitely has $\mathcal{R}=0$ when $C=0$ as the dynamics are exactly Hermitian in this case.
+Also, for this system, the solution in the singular coupling limit is provably equivalent to Lindblad dynamics with only decay terms (see Appendix \ref{R3Appendix} for a proof).

 Figure \ref{fig:main} illustrates such an analysis for the same system, i.e. $C_2=3C_1=3C$, and $B_2=2B_1=2B$ (similar results are found for any other system without global symmetries).
-The blue line separates the decay and non-decay regions, where the valid baths condition is and is not obeyed, respectively.
+The blue line separates the regions where the valid bath conditions of Eq. (\ref{bound}) are and are not obeyed.
+That is, the white region has poles in the relevant Green's function.
 The value of $\mathcal{R}$ is shown as a contour plot for the decay region in the $(B/A, C/A)$ parameter space.
 The plot reveals that $ \mathcal{R}\rightarrow 0$ in the bottom region of the plot (the weak coupling limit, $C/A\ll 1$) and in the asymptotic right-side of the plot (the singular coupling limit, $C/A\rightarrow \infty$, $B/A\rightarrow \infty$ with $\gamma=C^2/B={\rm const.}$).
-This confirms that in these limits, the evolution of $\rho_{N=1}(t)$ is non-Hermitian, consistent with the known fact that here, the evolution of $\rho_A(t)$ is described well by the Lindblad master equation \cite{BreuerPetruccione}.
+These results are consistent with non-Hermitian dynamics and therefore also Lindblad dynamics with only decay terms occurring only in the weak and singular limits.

-$\mathcal{R}$ is finite everywhere else apart from these two asymptotic limits, showing that the evolution of $\rho_{N=1}(t)$ cannot be non-Hermitian, and thus proving that the evolution of $\rho_A(t)$ {\em is not captured by the Lindblad master equation anywhere else in the parameter space}.
-Even though this result is established for our simple system+bath model, it rules out the existence of other generic limits (besides the weak coupling and the singular coupling ones) where the evolution is Lindbladian: if they existed, they should hold for our simple model as well and thus be visible in Fig. \ref{fig:main} as other regions where $ \mathcal{R}\rightarrow 0$.
+$\mathcal{R}$ is finite everywhere else apart from these two asymptotic limits, showing that the evolution of $\rho_{N=1}(t)$ here {\em cannot be non-Hermitian}, and thus proving that the evolution of $\rho_A(t)$ {\it is not captured by a Lindbladian {with only decay terms} anywhere else in the parameter space}.

-Another way to validate this result, is to compare the expectation values of various systems operators $O_A$ with those predicted by the Lindblad master equation.
-For our simple model, ${\cal O}_A(t) = \tr [\rho_A(t) O_A] = \tr [\rho_{N=1}(t) O_A]$ for any system operator $O_A$ that conserves the particle number, because of the vanishing contribution from the vacuum component $ \rho_{N=0}(t)$ of $\rho_A(t)$.

-As established by R2, Lindbladian evolution for $\rho_A(t)$ means non-Hermitian evolution in the $N=1$ subspace.
-For our simple model, Eq. (\ref{LindbladHamiltonian}) reads: